michaelb/sniprun/README.md

 ![](demo_rust.gif)

-REPL-like behavior is available for Python and Bash (simulated), coming soon for many other interpreted and compiled languages.
+REPL-like behavior is available for Python, R (both real REPLs) and Bash (simulated), coming soon for many other interpreted and compiled languages.
 ![](demo_repl.gif)

 > Note: SnipRun is still under development, so expect new features to be introduced quickly, but also some other things may change and break your workflow.